Skip to main content

 How you'll learn

-We use a wide variety of teaching and learning methods which include weekly three-hour workshops.
+We use a wide variety of teaching and learning methods, which include weekly three-hour workshops.
 These are interactive and require a high level of preparation.
-The research project and dissertation are supervised by your tutor.
+Your tutor will supervise the research project and dissertation.

-Compared to an undergraduate course, you'll find that this master's course requires a higher level of independent working.
-Your progress will be assessed by written coursework, usually a 5,000 word essay for each taught module.
+Compared to an undergraduate course, you'll find that this master's requires a higher level of independent working.
+Your progress will be assessed by written coursework, usually a 5,000-word essay for each taught module.

 Entry requirements